sunkitten-shash/fandom-scripts/tampermonkey/README.md

 Click on [this link](https://github.com/sunkitten-shash/fandom-scripts/raw/main/tampermonkey/bookmark-presets.pub.user.js) to install the script.

+Known issues (fixes planned at some point):

-Known issues: If the dropdown is set as "AND NOT" for conditional tags, when opening and re-saving settings it will change to "AND", so this manually has to be set whenever you change any settings.
-If the setting is set to pull in another bookmarker's notes, this will override any custom notes settings.
-Both of these will be fixed at some point.
+- If the dropdown is set as "AND NOT" for conditional tags, when opening and re-saving settings it will change to "AND", so this manually has to be set whenever you change any settings
+- If the setting is set to pull in another bookmarker's notes, this will override any custom notes settings
+- There's sometimes bugs with new presets showing up after adding them.
+Saving and re-opening settings or reloading the page should fix things
+- Sometimes not all of the bookmark form loads correctly on pages with lists of works, and some elements will not be autofilled.
+Reloading the page may help, and it should always work if you open up the work and bookmark from the work page

-COMING SOON: UI that sucks less, better configurable options for when to not autofill wordcount
+COMING SOON: UI that sucks less (maybe), better configurable options for when to not autofill wordcount

 ## Hide Start Notes